book cover

 Cocktails with Dried Orange Slices

 I often use dried orange slices as a garnish to add a zesty flair to various cocktails.
-Here’s a quick list showcasing a few favorites:
+Here are some of my favorite cocktails that would be perfect for using all those orange slices:

 Let me know if you make these beautiful citrus slices.
 I want to see your creations, so tag @sugarandcharm on social!